Sushmithasmurthy/mynotes/Words/words.md

 The user concerned with offline analysis is more interested in system throughput(number of requests served per unit time), As you can see, success and failure are **antithetical** for these sets of users.
 Success for the low-latency user is failure for the user concerned with offline analysis.

+* ubiquitous - present, appearing, or found everywhere.
+Example usage -
+Achieved through efficiencies and cost savings by utilizing **ubiquitous** connectivity that is available as commodity hardware and readily available as a service.